seansliu/Bellman-Ford-File-Transfer/README.txt

 information, I had the host send ROUTE_UPDATE messages anytime the forwarding table was updated and every TIMEOUT.
 When receiving a ROUTE_UPDATE message, the host first updates the link between itself and the sender neighbor, then the rest of the table.
-I also implemented poison reverse as specified in the assignment.
+I also implemented poison reverse.
 Once the Bellman-Ford algorithm was successfully implemented, file transfer was simple.
 My program creates a header, with sequence number, and sends the file in packets, hop by hop.
 To save file information, the destination saves the packets in a dictionary, only reconstructing the file